 SOLID Design Principles in C# with Real-Time Examples

-In this SOLID Design Principles in C# with Examples article series, I am going to discuss the examples by taking some real-time scenarios using different types of .NET Applications which include ASP.NET MVC, Web API, and Console Applications.
+In these SOLID Design Principles in C# with Examples article series, I will discuss the examples by taking some real-time scenarios using different types of .NET Applications, including MVC, Web API, and Console Applications.

-The SOLID Design Principles in C# are the design principles that help us to solve most of the software design problems.
-These design principles provide us with multiple ways to remove the tightly coupled code between the software components (between classes) which makes the software designs more understandable, more flexible, and more maintainable.
+The SOLID Design Principles in C# are the design principles that help us solve most software design problems.
+These design principles provide multiple ways to remove the tightly coupled code between the software components (between classes), making the software designs more understandable, flexible, and maintainable.

 This SOLID Design Principles Course is For whom:

-This course is designed for Students, Beginners as well as Professionals Software Developers who want to learn SOLID Design Principles using C# Language step by step with Real-Time Examples.
-This tutorial provides you with a hands-on approach to the subject with step-by-step programming examples that will assist you to learn and put the acquired knowledge into practice.
+This course is designed for Students, Beginners, and Professionals Software Developers who want to learn SOLID Design Principles using C# Language step by step with Real-Time Examples.
+This tutorial provides a hands-on approach to the subject with step-by-step programming examples that will assist you in learning and putting the acquired knowledge into practice.

 Why Do We Need to Learn SOLID Design Principles?

 As a developer, we start developing applications using our experience and knowledge.
-But over time, the applications might arise bugs.
-We need to alter the application design for every change request or for a new feature request.
-After some time we might need to put in a lot of effort, even for simple tasks, it might require the full working knowledge of the entire system.
-But we can’t blame the change request or new feature requests as they are part of the software development.
-We can’t stop them and we can’t refuse them either.
+But over time, the applications might cause bugs.
+We must alter the application design for every change request or new feature request.
+After some time, we might need to put in a lot of effort, even for simple tasks, which might require the full working knowledge of the entire system.
+But we can’t blame the change requests or new feature requests as they are part of the software development.
+We can’t stop them, and we can’t refuse them either.
 So who is the culprit here?
 Obviously, it is the Design of the Application.

-So, by considering the above problem and helping Students, Beginners as well as Professionals Software Developers who want to learn How to design good software using SOLID Design Principles using C# Language in a quick time, I have decided to start a series of articles on SOLID Design Principles with Real-time Examples.
+So, by considering the above problem and helping Students, Beginners, and Professionals Software Developers who want to learn How to design good software using SOLID Design Principles using C# Language in a quick time, I have decided to start a series of articles on SOLID Design Principles with Real-time Examples.

-What are the Main Reasons Behind for Most Unsuccessful Applications?
+What are the Main Reasons Behind Most Unsuccessful Applications?

 The following are the Main Reasons Behind Most Unsuccessful Applications.

 - Putting More Functionalities on Classes.
-(In simple words a lot of functionalities we are putting into the class even though they are not related to that class.)
+(In simple words, we put many functionalities into the class even though they are unrelated to that class.)

-- Implementing Tight Coupling Between the Software Components (i.e. Between the Classes).
-If the classes are dependent on each other, then a change in one class will affect the other classes also.
+- Implementing Tight Coupling Between the Software Components (i.e., Between the Classes).
+If the classes depend on each other, changing one class will also affect the other.

 How to Overcome the Unsuccessful Application Development Problems?

-- As a developer, we need to follow the Design Principles (i.e. SOLID Principles, ONIO Design Principles, etc.).
+- As developers, we must follow the Design Principles (i.e., SOLID Principles, ONIO Design Principles, etc.).

-- Again we need to choose the correct Design Patterns (Creational Design Pattern, Structural Design Pattern, Behavioral Design Pattern, Dependency Injection Design Pattern, Repository Design Pattern, etc.) as per the project requirements.
+- Again, we must choose the correct Design Patterns (Creational Design Pattern, Structural Design Pattern, Behavioral Design Pattern, Dependency Injection Design Pattern, Repository Design Pattern, etc.) per the project requirements.